ms-jpq/coq_nvim/docs/PERF.md

 In broad strokes, this means making `coq.nvim` **concurrent**, which introduces costs to throughput, but enables **other optimizations** detailed below.

+### Randomization

+`coq.nvim` actually performs randomization of data ingestion order.

+This is to ensure fairness in senarios in which `coq.nvim` is unable to chew through the incoming text /events.

 ### SQLite

 `coq.nvim` spins up over half a dozen independent SQLite VMs.